mysteriumnetwork/docs/docs/user-guide/mobile-sdk.md

 All SDK libraries available as pre-built packages on the GitHub [release page](https://github.com/mysteriumnetwork/node/releases).
-It can be downloaded and installed manually with any preferred way.
+It can be downloaded and installed manually in your preferred way.

-But we also support several standard ways for installing SDK using dependency managers.
+We also support several standard ways of installing the SDK using dependency managers.

 ## iOS

-It is possible to get iOS SDK library using [Carthage](https://github.com/Carthage/Carthage) dependency manager.
+It is possible to get the iOS SDK library using [Carthage](https://github.com/Carthage/Carthage) dependency manager.

-You can follow the [Carthage quick start guide] to get familiar how to use it or just use the following steps:
+You can follow the [Carthage quick start guide](https://github.com/Carthage/Carthage#quick-start) to get familiar how to use it or just use the following steps:

 1. Carthage should be installed in the system.
-2. `Cartfile` should be created in the same directory where `.xcodeproj` or `.xcworkspac` located.
+2. `Cartfile` should be created in the same directory where `.xcodeproj` or `.xcworkspac` is located.
 3. `Cartfile` should contain the following line: `github "mysteriumnetwork/node" ~> 0.5.0`.
     - `mysteriumnetwork/node` - is a path to the GitHub [repository](https://github.com/mysteriumnetwork/node).
-    - `0.5.0` - is a desired version of iOS SDK.
+    - `0.5.0` - is the desired version of iOS SDK.

-4. Execute command to get required library: `carthage update`.
+4. Execute the following command to fetch the required library: `carthage update`.
 5. A `Cartfile.resolved` file and a `Carthage` directory will appear in the same directory where your `.xcodeproj` or `.xcworkspace` is.
 6. Drag the built `.framework` binaries from `Carthage/Build/<platform>` into your application’s Xcode project.